 Have you always dreamed of being in a fraternity or sorority?
 Well, now that you’re in college, you have the chance to explore Greek Life!
-Some schools have a flourishing Greek scene, while some campuses don’t have a single frat or sorority.
+Some schools have a flourishing Greek scene, while other campuses don’t have a single frat or sorority.
 If joining a social organization is important to you, research your school’s organizations before you go.

-There are many misconceptions about joining a Greek letter organization, and there are several risks you need to keep in mind.
+There are many misconceptions about joining a Greek-letter organization, and there are several risks you need to keep in mind.
 When you join a healthy chapter, being in a fraternity or sorority can be the highlight of your college experience.
 Here’s what you need to know to keep yourself happy and safe throughout the rush and pledging process.

-- Greek Life is expensive.
+1. Greek Life is expensive.

 Despite this, some organizations haze their incoming members, and the results can be deadly.
 To protect yourself, report any incidents of hazing to your school’s Panhellenic or Greek Life coordinator, and distance yourself from the offending organization.
 Your safety and dignity are more important than your social status (which is a manipulation tactic that some organizations use to keep you around).

-- There are different kinds of fraternities and sororities.
+3. There are different kinds of fraternities and sororities.

-- Sorority girls are real people, too.
+4. Sorority girls are real people, too.

-- You won’t be friends with everyone in your chapter, but you’ll make lifelong friends.
+5. You won’t be friends with everyone in your chapter, but you’ll make lifelong friends.

 Fraternities and sororities are made up of diverse personalities.
 There’s no guarantee that you’ll get along with everyone in your chapter, especially if it’s a larger one.
 However, you have many opportunities to make lifelong friendships and connections.
 Your lineage (your mentor and the younger members that you in turn mentor) and fellow members will get to know you well, and will hopefully stay by your side for years to come.